mcansozeri/computer-vision-tips/README.md

   </li>
 </ul>

-<p>Most examples converted python from matlab version of Udacity Introduction to Computer Vision Course Examples.</p>
+<p>Most examples converted to Python from Matlab version of Udacity Introduction to Computer Vision Course Examples.</p>